TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

     the composer command to require them.

-Install extensions from packagist
+Install extensions from Packagist
 ---------------------------------

-You already know the `TER <https://extensions.typo3.org>` and always used it to install extensions?
+You already know the `TYPO3 Extension Repository (TER) <https://extensions.typo3.org/>`__ and always used it to install extensions?
 Fine.
 But with Composer, the **required way** is to install extensions directly from `packagist.org <https://packagist.org>`__.